The Hilbert symbol in the Hodge standard conjecture: Main statements

 \end{enumerate}

 Then the signature $(s_+,s_-)$ of the quadratic form $q_Z$ satisfies $4 \vert s_-$.

 \end{theorem} The proof of Theorem \ref{mainthm} is given is Section \ref{sect:proof_MT}.

-\begin{remark} Hypothesis (4) is the crucial and absolutely necessary.
+\begin{remark} Hypothesis (4) is crucial and absolutely necessary.
 Indeed, in order to conclude a positivity statement one has to assume some positivity property.
 The action of $F$ makes the hypothesis (1) essentially automatic.
 Indeed if $ \dim V_Z \neq \dim M$ then $V_Z=0$ and the statement is trivial.
 See \cite[proof of Proposition 6.8]{MR4199442} for details.

 The statement should be true without the hypothesis (2) and (3), see Conjecture \ref{mainconj}.
-On the other hand, the standard conjecture of Hodge type can be reduced to the case of varieties over finite fields \cite[Proposition 3.16]{MR4199442} and for such a variety the Tate conjecture predicts that its motive should be an abelian motive.
+On the other hand, the standard conjecture of Hodge type can be reduced to the case of varieties over finite fields \cite[Proposition 3.16]{MR4199442} and for such a variety the Tate conjecture predicts that its motive should be a motive of abelian type \cite{MR1265538}.
 In particular the hypothesis of Theorem \ref{mainthm} should not be restrictive in the study of the standard conjecture of Hodge type.

 Finally, homological and numerical equivalence should always coincide hence one would like to replace $V_Z$ with the space of cycles modulo homological equivalence.
-The following proposition is the crucial reason for which one needs to work with numerical equivalence: its analogue with homological equivalence is out of reach. \end{remark}
+The following proposition is the crucial reason for which one needs to work with numerical equivalence. \end{remark}

-\begin{lemma} Keep the hypothesis from Theorem $\ref{mainthm}$.
-Then hypothesis $(1)$ is equivalent to the existence of an isomorphism